Course details

 • Describe preventive nursing measures (falls, thrombosis)

-• care equipment, ergonomic techniques, body care tools, preventive care, mobility belts, non-slip materials
+• Care equipment, ergonomic techniques, personal care tools, infection prevention, mobility belts, non-slip materials

 Learning objectives